Program Dates &

-The tuition exchange agreement between the College of William & Mary and McGill University allows W&M students to pay their regular tuition to W&M while taking classes at McGill.
+The tuition exchange agreement between the College of William & Mary and McGill University allows W&M students to pay their regular tuition and fees to W&M while taking classes at McGill.
 Students will pay housing, meals and fees on site in Montreal.
-Students not selected for the exchange and out-of-state students for whom direct enrollment is preferable have the option of applying directly to McGill as visiting students; directly enrolled students pay tuition to McGill.

 Fall Semester (Sept.—Dec.)

 Spring Semester (Jan.— May)

 Academic Year (Sept.— May)